-- All users are responsible for using the College IT systems and mobile devices in accordance with the Acceptable Use Policy which they must sign at the time of registration or induction. - All users must act safely and responsibly at all times when using the internet and/or mobile technologies. - Students are responsible for attending online safety lessons as part of their Tutorial programme and are expected to know and act in line with other relevant College policies with regards to online safety matters and in particular mobile phone use, sharing images, cyber-bullying etc. Staff use is done in - Students must follow reporting procedures where they are worried or concerned, or where they believe an online safety incident has taken place involving them or another member of the College community.
+- All users are responsible for using the College IT systems and mobile devices in accordance with the Acceptable Use Policy which they must sign at the time of registration or induction. - All users must act safely and responsibly at all times when using the internet and/or mobile technologies. - Students are responsible for attending online safety lessons as part of their Tutorial programme and are expected to know and act in line with other relevant College policies with regards to online safety matters and in particular mobile phone use, sharing images, cyber-bullying etc. Staff are made aware of expectations during induction procedures. - Students must follow reporting procedures where they are worried or concerned, or where they believe an online safety incident has taken place involving them or another member of the College community.
 Further guidance is available in the flow chart in Appendix 1.